karlospn/mytechramblings-site-source-code/content/posts/build-an-api-that-tweets-using-azure-openai-and-langchain.md

 ## **2. Get the 'uri' property from the HTTP body request**

-The API must be called with a parameter called ``uri`` in the Http request body, here's an example:
+The API will be called with a parameter called ``uri`` in the Http request body, here's an example:

 ```bash
 curl -X POST https://func-openai-azfunc-dev.azurewebsites.net/api/tweet?code=hoZ6u8lIMlhu7-Zs8gvDb04R2fXvYeapijR3YYRlgiwmAzFulsiRMA== \
      -H "Content-Type: application/json" \
      -d '{"uri": "https://www.mytechramblings.com/posts/deploy-az-resources-when-not-available-on-azurerm/"}'
 ```
-The parameter ``uri`` indicates the website from where to obtain the content that will get summarized.
+This ``uri`` parameter will indicate the website URL from where to obtain the content that will get summarized.

 In the following code block, we are obtaining the ``uri`` property from the Http request body.
-If it doesn't exist the API responds with a 400 status code.
+If it doesn't exist, the API responds with a 400 status code.

 ```python
     try: